-Fortunate 100 companies are said to use such tests (Winterhalter 2014), in addition to over 200 US federal agencies (Cunningham 2012).
-Large companies such as Best Buy, Lowe's, Kroger, McDonald's, CVS, Target, and Walmart all have used or still use such tests.
+Today, personality screening tools are a big business.
+Companies such as TalentSorter, Hogan Personality Inventory, and Aspiring Minds each report administering millions of tests.
+Moreover, 80% of Fortune 500 companies and 89% of Fortune 100 companies are said to use such tests (Winterhalter 2014), in addition to over 200 US federal agencies (Cunningham 2012).
+Large companies, such as Best Buy, Lowe's, Kroger, McDonald's, CVS, Target, and Walmart, all have used or still use such tests.
 The rationale for use is ultimately efficiency.
 An automated test helps a company quickly shrink a large pool of applicants to a smaller one.

-Personality tests are not used to select a candidate for a position by themselves.
-They are instead a kind of first pass filter to get to the next stage.
-The result of a personality test may exclude an applicant from getting to the next stage, such as an in-person interview.
-Or the result may be part of some algorithm including other factors, such as strength of CV.
-Used either way, it can increase or decrease an applicant's chances of getting to the next stage in a job search.
+Personality tests are not used alone to select a candidate for a position.
+They are instead a kind of first-pass filter to move to the next stage.
+The result of a personality test may exclude an applicant from progressing to a second round, such as an in-person interview.
+Or the result may be part of some algorithm including other factors, such as the strength of their resume.
+Used either way, a personality test can increase or decrease an applicant's chances of moving forward in a job search.

 Personality tests should be distinguished from ability or skill tests, like typing tests, language proficiency tests, and general cognitive tests.
 Although there can be some overlap, they should also be distinguished from honest/integrity tests, which are also often used as a screening tool.
 There are hundreds of personality assessments, but most trace their ancestry (and many of their questions) to one of three types of tests.
 The three tests are the Myers-Briggs Type Indicator (MBTI), the Minnesota Multiphasic Personality Inventory (MMPI), and those based on Big Five personality traits.
 All three rely on self-report reactions to prompts.
-Otherwise, they are very different, each with its own fascinating history, and each prompting sometimes different ethical worries (see Emre 2019 and Paul 2005 for popular histories).
+Otherwise, they are very different, each with its own fascinating history, and each prompting sometimes different ethical worries (see Emre 2018 and Paul 2005 for popular histories).

 The MBTI was the first of the three developed.
 Based on Jungian personality types, Katharine Cook Briggs and her daughter, Isabel Briggs, created the MBTI in 1917.
-The MBTI distinguishes people via four opposite pairs of features, such as introversion or extroversion, resulting in sixteen possible personality types.
-Available in 29 languages and used by more than 88 percent of Fortune 500 companies in 115 countries (Myers-Briggs 2020), the MBTI is often claimed to be the most popular personality test in the world.
+The MBTI distinguishes people via four opposite pairs of features, such as introversion or extroversion, resulting in 16 possible personality types.
+According to the Myers-Briggs company website, the MBTI is available in 29 languages and used by more than 88% of Fortune 500 companies in 115 countries.
+The MBTI is often claimed to be the most popular personality test in the world.

 Designed by Starke Harthaway and J.C.
-McKinely in 1939 to spot and sort mental illness, the original MMPI asks 537 true-false questions and scores test-takers along ten different clinical scales, e.g., schizophrenia, hysteria.
-It does not sort people into types, like MBTI, but places them on a multi-dimensional scale based on psychological categories common when the test was developed.
-MMPI and variants like the California Personality Test (CPT) migrated outside the clinical setting into a wide variety of areas, including courtrooms and pre-employment screening.
-The company MMPI claims it is still the most widely used clinical test in the world.
+McKinely in 1939 to spot and sort mental illness, the original MMPI asks 537 true-false questions and scores test-takers along ten clinical scales (e.g., schizophrenia, hysteria).
+It does not sort people into types, like MBTI, but places them on a multidimensional scale based on psychological categories that were common when the test was developed.
+MMPI and variants like the California Personality Test migrated outside the clinical setting into a wide variety of areas, including courtrooms and pre-employment screening.
+MMPI claims it is still the most widely used clinical test in the world.
 However, because MMPI ran afoul of the American Disabilities Act's prohibition on administering medical tests to prospective employees (Karraker v.
-Rent-A-Center, Inc., 411 F.3d 831, 837), its use in pre-employment screening has dropped, confined now to certain types of employment like law enforcement.7
+Rent-A-Center, Inc., 411 F.3d 831, 837), its use in preemployment screening has dropped and is now confined to certain types of employment, such as law enforcement.7